israelassis/israelassis/README.md

 -->

   `I'm a:` &nbsp;Web Developer <br>
-  `Fun fact:` &nbsp;Professional with over 7 years of experience in logistics, demonstrating a consistent trajectory in process optimization, leadership and project management.
-Seeks transition to the Programming area, bringing analytical skills, a continuous improvement mindset (Kaizen) and adaptability.
-Has knowledge in HTML and Data Analysis, with a focus on developing efficient and high-quality software solutions.
-Shows resilience and a strong desire to learn in a challenging environment. &nbsp;🥟&nbsp;💻
+  `Fun fact:` &nbsp;A professional with over seven years of experience in the logistics sector, consistently delivering significant results in process optimization (e.g., Kaizen implementation leading to a 90% reduction in damages) and team management.
+My background in Production Management has equipped me with strong analytical skills and a continuous improvement mindset, which are valuable attributes for a Junior Developer.
+I have practical experience in dynamic environments utilizing agile methodologies, including daily stand-up meetings (Scrum) and visual workflow management (Kanban), demonstrating adaptability and organizational skills.

+Currently, I'm transitioning my career and am fully dedicated to the world of technology as a Front-end Developer.
+I possess a solid foundation in HTML5, CSS3, JavaScript, along with data analysis skills that contribute to creating impactful and efficient web solutions.
+My resilience, strong interest in learning, and eagerness for challenges motivate me to proactively contribute to organizational objectives, integrating my management skills and process-oriented vision with a passion for building user-centered interfaces. &nbsp;🥟&nbsp;💻

 <br>